HuynhAnhTai/Weather/README.md

 # Overview
-A weather app is a tool that helps us monitor the weather for a specific location using either a city name or a zip code.
+A weather app is a tool that helps us monitoring the weather for a specific location using either a city name or a zip code.

 # Features
 * Retrieve the weather for a particular location by inputting either the city name or the zip code.